 How To Include Flax Seeds In Your Diet For Hair Growth

 While topical treatments work to a certain extent, what you put in your body is just as, if not more, important as what you put in your hair.
 For your hair to grow out strong and healthy, your body needs to be well-nourished.
-Here’ are ways to include flaxseeds in your diet to promote hair growth.
+Here’s how to consume flax seeds for hair growth.

 1. Eating Raw Flax Seeds